Skip to content

 GPA

-HBS reports that the median GPA for the broader MBA class is approximately 3.8–3.9.
+HBS reports that the average GPA for the broader MBA class is 3.76.
 For 2+2, available data from admitted students clusters similarly.

-A 3.5 is below median but not disqualifying.
+A 3.5 is below average but not disqualifying.
 A 3.3 requires exceptional compensating factors (high test score, extraordinary essay set, unusual accomplishment profile).
 A 3.7+ puts you in competitive range.

 Important context: HBS evaluates GPA in context of major and institution.
 A 3.6 in computer science at a rigorous public university and a 3.8 in business administration at a school with known grade inflation are not equivalent, and HBS's committee knows this.